Home Market Data Breckenridge Market

 The Dollar Volume of Closed Sales in real estate simply refers to the total monetary value of all properties that have successfully completed their sale within a specific period in Breckenridge, CO.
 It's a key indicator of Breckenridge real estate market activity and health, showing how much money is actually changing hands.
 Think of it as the grand total on a very large receipt for all the homes sold.
 For example, as a Breckenridge real estate agent, if I closed four deals this month—a charming starter home for $700,000 in Blue River, a spacious family house for $3,850,000 in Downtown Breckenridge, a new construction home for $5,500,000, and a luxury condo for $2,800,000—my personal dollar volume of closed sales for the month would be $12,850,000.
 This metric helps me understand my performance and the overall strength of the market I operate in, far beyond just counting the number of houses sold.

-Monthly Supply of Homes for Sale in Breckenridge, CO
+Monthly Supply of Homes in Breckenridge, CO

 The Monthly Supply of Homes for Sale is essentially a snapshot that tells us how fast the Breckenridge housing market is moving by measuring the balance between how many homes are available and how many people are buying them.
 Think of it as a "countdown clock" for the current inventory: it represents exactly how many months it would take to sell every single home currently listed in Breckenridge if no new houses were put up for sale.
 As a real estate agent, I often use this number to help my clients understand who has the upper hand in negotiations.
 When the supply is low—typically under five months—it is a seller’s market, where buyers are competing for fewer homes and prices often climb.
 Conversely, when the supply stretches beyond six months, it becomes a buyer’s market, giving you more room to breathe and negotiate a better deal.
 For example, if there are 300 homes currently for sale in our neighborhood and we have been selling an average of 100 homes each month, we have a three-month supply.
 This tells us the market is "hot," and if you are looking to buy, you will need to act quickly and bring your best offer to the table.